scollovati/api-scripts/download-captions/README.md

 ```
 It might end up being long, but it'll have lots of metadata that will help you identify what caption file is from what entry.

 The script now supports pagination, so all matching entries will be included — not just the first 30.
 Each caption downloaded will also show a numbered message, helping you track progress when working with large batches.
+Note that the number of caption files downloaded may exceed the number of entries, since each entry may have multiple caption tracks.

 # How to Run the Script
 1. Download **download-captions.py** and **Requirements.txt** to your computer.
 Ensure they end up in the same folder.